arsenron/shop/README.md

 ## Shopping API

-Simple RESTful API using fastapi and sqlalchemy.
+Simple RESTful API using FastAPI and SQLAlchemy.

 ### Features